ShiDYong/learn_c/README.md

 # learn_c
-To c, or not to c, that's a question.
+To C, or not to C, That's a question.